Heart Attacks: Decoding The Disease

-Home / Blogs / Heart Attacks: Decoding The Disease
+Home / Blogs / Heart Attacks: Causes, Diagnosis, Symptoms and How to Improve Survival Chances

 As India is seeing a massive spike in the Heart attacks, it is imperative to say that we should have a good understanding of it to choose the right treatment option.
 There are several misconceptions about heart attacks, and they are always associated with the fear of death.
 So let’s understand about heart attacks so that we can take a little extra care to avoid it.